 Once you have as many names as is possible, you can organize your data and begin researching.
 Most people begin with the oldest generations and map out a family tree to the current, youngest generation, leaving blank spaces when they don’t know enough.
 Adding birthdays, death dates, marriages, location, etc., and verifying where you can with birth and death certificates, will make it easier to follow up on this research.

-Check Local Records – If your family has lived in one place for some time, the local library or courthouse (depending on records-keeping in your area) will have census records, birth, death, and marriage records, and sometimes records of genealogy.
+If your family has lived in one place for some time, the local library or courthouse will have census records, birth, death, and marriage records, and sometimes records of genealogy.
 Visit and discuss your project in depth but be prepared to prove your identity before accessing files.

-Naturalization Papers – Most naturalization and immigration records are available at the local courthouse where the person emigrated.
-These documents are often only available if you can prove relationship, so bring your identification and, if possible, birth certificates tracing your lineage to that person.
+Most naturalization and immigration records are available at the local courthouse where the person emigrated.
+These documents are often only available if you can prove relationship.
+You should bring your identification and, if possible, birth certificates tracing your lineage to that person.

 If you cannot visit the public records in the relevant area, use VitalRecordsOnline to speed up the process and order vital records like death certificates online.